Birth Small Talk

 • Intimidating disciplinary processes

 Ford and colleagues noted that one reason for loss of reputation was the conflation of women’ decisions with decisions made by their midwife.
-In other words, if a woman made a choice about her care, it must have been because a midwife talked her into this choice, because women don’t make such decisions.
-When women’s autonomy is undervalued and deprioritised in maternity care, a woman’s role as the primary decision maker in her own care becomes invisible like this.
-It is then easy to assume that care outside a guideline can only occur because a midwife (or another professional) chose that option.
+In other words, if a woman made a decision about her care, it must have been because a midwife talked her into it, because women don’t make decisions.
+This happens when women’s place as a decision maker is undervalued and deprioritised in maternity care.

 So here’s the thing…